danott/today-i-learned/_posts/2018-08-30-today-i-learned.md

 I'm glad I wrote a test for something so small, because this particular error in this particular place would have led to a substantial security hole.

-Lesson learned: just because there's a nicely named message that _sounds_ right doesn't mean it's the method I want.
+Lesson learned: just because there's a nicely named message that _sounds_ right doesn't mean it's the message I want to send.

 [the docs]: https://ruby-doc.org/core-2.5.0/Enumerable.html#method-i-one-3F